RahulSDeshpande/tyriar.github.io/_posts/2012-07-09-implementing-simple-site-themes-using.md

 ---
 layout      : post
-title       : Implementing simple site themes using SASS tags        : [CSS, SASS] primarytag  : SASS intro       : <a href="http://www.growingwiththeweb.com/2012/04/sass-syntactically-awesome-stylesheets.html">SASS</a> is awesome, I first discovered it around 9 or so months ago now and have loved it ever since.
-Recently I implemented an unplanned theme system to a web app and because I was doing the styles in a modular/extendable way thanks to SASS, it was very easy.
+title       : Implementing simple site themes using Sass tags        : [CSS, Sass] primarytag  : Sass intro       : <a href="http://www.growingwiththeweb.com/2012/04/sass-syntactically-awesome-stylesheets.html">Sass</a> is awesome, I first discovered it around 9 or so months ago now and have loved it ever since.
+Recently I implemented an unplanned theme system to a web app and because I was doing the styles in a modular/extendable way thanks to Sass, it was very easy.
 It took around around 30 minutes to have 8 distinct colour themed stylesheets.
 ---

 The app was originally split up into a structure like this: